latent-to/developer-docs/docs/keys/schedule-coldkey-swap.md

 ## Verify

-Your scheduled coldkey swap will execute on the mainnet 7200 blocks after you successfully scheduled the coldkey swap using the above method.
-Check your destination coldkey after approximately 24 hours to verify.
+Your scheduled coldkey swap will execute on the mainnet approximately 5 days after you successfully scheduled the coldkey swap using the above method.
+Check your destination coldkey after this period to verify.